danielendeg/nugetpackageupdate/specs/De%2DIdentification/Date-shift-algorithm.md

 - Workflow management where action lists link multiple patients and/or practitioners.

 It would be difficult for Anonymizer to decide which value to shift for dates in these inter-linked resources.

+Example 1, Patient _a_ with shifting amount _x_ and Patient _b_ with shifting amount _y_ are mentioned in Group _c_.
+For dates in Group _c_, does Anonymizer shift them by amount _x_ or _y_?
+More complicatedly, if a Person _d_ is related to both Patient _a_ and _b_, like a mother of twins, for dates in Person _d_, does Anonymizer shift the dates with amount _x_ or _y_?
+If we treat Person _d_ as an individual, does Anonymizer shift the dates by an independent amount _z_?

+Example 2, in Patient's definition, a Patient _a_ can link to another Patient _b_.
+Does Anonymizer shift the dates in all resources related to Patient _a_ and _b_ with same amount?

+We need to define the behavior of cases like these before implementation.
+Based on the complicated relationship between resources, the implementation could be complicated as well.
+Currently, Anonymizer does not understand the concept of compartment.
+To enable this, we need to create a new module to figure out the relationship between resources.
-Instead, we recommend users to save resources that they think should be shifted together to the same file or folder and use _dateShiftScope: file/folder_.
+For this mid April release, we recommend users to save resources that they think should be shifted together to the same file or folder and use _dateShiftScope: file/folder_.